Steps to Sell Structured Settlement in Indiana

 And Check whether the transfer terms are fair and reasonable.

-After court approval in Indiana, you'll Usually receive your funds within 2-5 business days.
+After court approval in Indiana, you'll Usually receive your funds within 24-72 hours.
 The entire process, from initial estimate to funding, Usually takes 30-45 days in Indiana.
 Though this can vary based on court schedules.
 For more information, visit our How to Sell Structured Settlement guide.

 How to Sell Structured Settlement by County in Indiana